Delboy/EatMe/README.md

 - #### Hero Image
     - The hero image welcomes the user with a short message advertising what the website is about.
     - A button to sign up and a short message is present in the image.
-Clicking this takes you to the register an account page.
+Clicking this takes you to the register page.
-    - If a user is already signed the message changes to 'welcome back' and the sign up button changes to a 'view recipes' button, which takes you to the all recipes page.
+    - If a user is already signed in the message changes to 'welcome back' and the sign up button changes to a 'view recipes' button, which takes you to the all recipes page.

     ![Hero image](assets/images/hero.png)

 - #### Carousel
     - The carousel displays any recipes that the admin has selected to be featured.
     - Clicking the image will take you to that recipe's detail page.
-    - Buttons on the edge if the carousel scroll through all the featured recipes.
+    - Buttons on the edge of the carousel scroll through all the featured recipes.

     ![carousel](assets/images/carousel.png)